jonhogan/2143-OOP-hogan/Assignments/H02/README.md

 #### Abstraction
-> A fundamental concept in computer science and software development.
-The process of abstraction can also be
-> referred to as modeling and is closely related to the concepts of theory and design.
+>Displaying only essential information and hiding the details.
+Data abstraction refers to >providing only essential information about the data to the outside world, hiding the >background details or implementation.

 #### Attributes / Properties
 > A specification that defines a property of an object, element, or file.
 It may also refer to or set the specific value for a